Symbolism of Owl in Literature

 Owl is one of the birds that has held significant importance in many cultures.
 Owls are one of the very few birds that are unique.
 As these birds are creatures of the night, also called nocturnal birds of prey, they are tied to supernatural symbols as well as omens.
 There might be nearly 200 species of these birds.
 Except in the continent of Antarctica, these solitary birds of prey are found across all continents and hold important meanings in both ancient and modern cultures.
 Owls are also used as figures of speech and quotes.
 The word owl might have been derived from the Old Norse ‘ugla’ and Latin ‘ulula’.
 These fascinating birds are even believed to possess supernatural powers.
 Below are a few symbolism and meanings of an owl.

 Owls, as a symbol of courage, are prominent in literature as well as cultures across the world.
-While there are solitary creatures.
+While they are solitary creatures.
 The owlets stay in the nest with the mother for several months.
 So, they do fiercely protect their young ones.
 Owls are called power animal and are also regarded as a teacher who teaches courage.
 The owl is a symbol of courage and bravery in Dakota Hidatsa, a Native American type.
 Also, the burrowing owl was regarded as a guarding spirit for the warriors.
 With their courage and power, owls also stand as a symbol of the doorway to another dimension.

 Throughout literature, the owl has been used as a symbolism for wisdom.
 It also means a person doesn’t have to be clever but has a good intuition that keeps him or her from making any wrong decision.
 With exceptional eyesight, owls have been considered wise since the middle ages According to Egyptian culture, owls are considered wise and often were believed to be great advisers.
 Also, in ancient Greek mythology, Goddess Athena is associated with owls for their looks and wisdom.
 The owl is also an emblem of the goddess.
 In Roman culture and Native American culture, owls are symbols of both wisdom and divination for major events.
 Chinese culture and the isle of Sulawesi, Indonesia, also symbolize owls as an usher for wisdom along with assistance in education and guidance to their new journey.

 Dreams and wisdom are reconnected when considering owls as symbols.
 Thus owls as a symbol of dreams mean that you might make wise decisions or meet wise friends or a group.
 In ancient Roman culture, dreaming of owls means an encounter with a witch or a warning against witchcraft.
-Dreaming of owls, especially a single owl, are also symbols for warning signs against someone trying to harm the dreamer or his/her loved ones.
+Dreaming of owls, especially a single owl, are also symbols of warning signs against someone trying to harm the dreamer or his/her loved ones.
 If one sees a group of owls, it can symbolize a group of friends looking out for the person and offering good advice.
 The black owl represents awakening in dreams and in real life.
 Seeing a barn owl in your dreams symbolizes improvement in finances.
 A snowy owl in a dream means experiencing peace and happiness in life.
 If one dreams of an owl hooting, it is a sign of bad news in the near future.
 Killing an owl in a dream means the person is trying to get out of a problem or making their current problem worse.

 A white owl is a symbol of change or transformation in most cultures, along with wisdom.
 The change or transition is natural but mostly attributed to supernatural things such as witchcraft.
 One of the Roman superstitions is that the owl consumes babies’ blood, and witches can change into owls.
 According to the Innuits, a short-eared owl was once a young girl who was changed magically into a bird.
 In old English or Anglo-Saxon culture, a screeching owl symbolized changes in the weather, such as storms or cold weather.
 Seeing snowy owls mean a change in place or situation.